p1-stats

 $ ls

-Here’s a short description of each starter file.
+Here’s a short description of each file in this project.

 File Description